AshleyPikachu/Super-Bit-Shader/README.md

 **Part 3: Loading Super-Bit-Shader**
 1. Load a game inside Retroarch using a supported core above.
-2. With the game loaded press F1 (PC) to bring up the "Quick Menu", from there scroll down until you see "Shaders".
+2. With the game loaded press F1 (PC) to bring up the "Quick Menu", from there scroll to "Shaders".
 3. Select it and choose "Load Preset" to view and enter the "Super-Bit-Shader 3.5" folder.
 4. Once inside choose your console and shader type, if unsure select "Regular".
 5. IMPORTANT: Pick the "1.
 NameOfConsole.glslp" file to load Super-Bit-Shader.
 Do not skip this part.